Abuse: To physically or mentally harm, harass, intimidate, or interfere with the personal liberty of another.

 Retaliation: An act of revenge against a person for bringing forth a complaint or cooperating in an investigation.
 Retaliation includes intimidation, harassment, or threats.
 Such behavior is strictly prohibited.
 Any act of retaliation against a complainant, respondent, or witness is prohibited and will result in appropriate disciplinary action in accordance with disciplinary measures defined by applicable state or university disciplinary policies.

-Respondent: A person responding to an allegation of sexual misconduct.
+Respondent/Responding Party: A person responding to an allegation of sexual misconduct.
 An individual alleged to have violated the Sexual Misconduct and Interpersonal Violence Policy and who has been identified as such in a complaint.

 - a person who has the authority to take an action to redress sexual harassment/sexual misconduct;

-- a person who has been given the duty of reporting incidents of sexual harassment/misconduct or any other misconduct by students to the Title IX Office or other appropriate designee;
+- a person who has been given the duty of reporting incidents of sexual harassment/misconduct or any other misconduct by students to the Title IX Office or other appropriate designee

 Revenge Porn: knowingly discloses an image of another person with the intent to coerce, harass, intimidate, demean, humiliate, or cause financial loss to the depicted person, or cause others to coerce, harass, intimidate, demean, humiliate, or cause financial loss to the depicted person, and the depicted person is identifiable from the disclosed image or from information offered in connection with it, the depicted person’s intimate parts are exposed or the depicted person is engaged in sexual conduct in the disclosed image, the person discloses the image without the affirmative consent of the depicted person, and the person discloses the image under circumstances such that he or she knew or should have known that the depicted person had a reasonable expectation of privacy.
+Depending on the circumstances of the information in total and based on the nature of the acts, it is possible that sexual exploitation, revenge porn, indecent exposure, and voyerism are considered violations of the Clery Act and thus would be violations of TItle IX Sexual Harassment.

 Sanctions: A consequence, punishment, or penalty rendered for an act of misconduct or policy violation.